-Many times, they like this and if it's not offered before the end of the survey, they often feel like they could not share the whole story.
+Many times, they like this, and if it's not offered before the end of the survey, they often feel like they could not share the whole story.

-Placing an open-ended question in a survey which requires them to think about what they want to write helps promote engagement and interest if not overused.
+Placing an open-ended question in a survey that requires them to think about what they want to write helps promote engagement and interest if not overused.

 Cons of Using Closed-Ended Questions for the Survey Respondent